tackme31/data-expunged/README.md

 # [DATA EXPUNGED]
-█████████████ is a chrome extension to hide text like SCP format.
+█████████████ is a Google Chrome extension to hide text like SCP format.

 DEMO: